resign123/Reliance-Games/README.md

 ## Database Setup

-1. Create the database using the provided SQL file:
+1. Create database and tables using the provided SQL file:
    ```sql
    mysql -u root -p < schema.sql
    ```
    Or manually execute the SQL commands in `schema.sql`.
-   Note- 4 tables will be createdin reliance_games db
+   Note- 4 tables will be created in reliance_games db

 2. Update `src/main/resources/application.properties` with your MySQL credentials:
    ```properties